 PROJECT DESCRIPTION

-Along both lines, the work would include replacing the existing conductors, H-frame wood pole structures, wood monopoles, selected steel structures, and all hardware.
+Along both lines, the work would include replacing the existing conductors, H-frame wood and steel pole structures, wood monopoles, selected steel-lattice structures, and all hardware.
 The transmission line rights-of-way would be cleared of conflict vegetation and danger trees would be removed.
-In addition, access roads would be improved and reconstructed; and a small amount of new roads would be constructed.
+In addition, access roads would be improved and reconstructed; and a small number of new roads would be constructed.

-The proposed project would also involve work within BPA’s Allston and Clatskanie Public Utility’s Delena substations.
+The proposed project would also involve work within BPA’s Allston and Clatskanie Public Utility District’s Delena substation.

 ENVIRONMENTAL REVIEW